May 28, 2022

 This can also refer to an individual who accepts and pays-off bets on sporting events (and often other markets such as politics) at an agreed set of odds.

-A bookmaker may also be known as a sportsbook or turf accountant (mainly in horse racing) and offer a wide variety of sports to bet on from popular sports such as football, golf, tennis, and rugby, to the less common such as kayaking and curling.
+A bookmaker may also be known as a sportsbook or turf accountant, (mainly in horse racing) and offer a wide variety of sports to bet on from popular sports such as football, golf, tennis, and rugby, to the less common such as kayaking and curling.

 A bookmaker will offer punters numerous offers in order to entice a raft of new punters to their book price offerings meaning plenty of selection for a bettor to seek out the right bookmaker for them.
+It used to be that bettors had to go from bookmaker to bookmaker in order to compare bets.
+Nowadays tools like our Odds Comparison Page allow bettors to see odds from multiple sportsbooks all in on place!

 A Bookmaker is the vital component for any sports bettor as it enables the platform for betting to be able to take place.